How to use the Pregnancy Due Date Calculator

 - Weight gain or loss

 Some of the changes you experience in your first trimester may cause you to revise your daily routine.
 You may need to go to bed earlier or eat more frequent or smaller meals.
-Some women experience a lot of discomfort, while others feel no discomforts at all.
+Some women experience a lot of discomforts, while others feel no discomfort at all.
 Pregnant women experience pregnancy differently even if they have been pregnant before.
-Pregnant women may feel completely differently with each subsequent pregnancy.
+Pregnant women may feel completely different with each subsequent pregnancy.

 Your baby is now an embryo at 1/25 of an inch long and begins to develop:

 - Nervous system (brain and spinal cord)

 The embryo begins to develop into a fetus.
 Fetal development entails: